-Several process discovery algorithms exist [4, 5, 24, 30, 45, 48].
+Several process discovery algorithms exist [2-7].
 These algorithms all use an event log as an input.
-An event log is a static data source describing sequences of executed business process activities recorded over a historical time-span.
+An event log is a static data source describing sequences of executed business process activities recorded over a historical time span.
 As the number of events recorded for operational processes is growing tremendously every year, so does the average event log size.
-Conventional process discovery techniques are not able to cope with such large data sets, i.e. they fail when the data does not fit main memory.
+Conventional process discovery techniques are not able to cope with such large data sets, i.e. they fail when the data do not fit main memory.
 Moreover, events are being generated at high rates, e.g. consider data originating from sensor networks, mobile devices and e-business applications.
 Since existing process discovery techniques use static data, they are not able to capture the dynamics of such event streams in an adequate manner.

 In this paper, we focus on process discovery using streams of business process events, i.e. event streams, rather than event logs.
-Applying process discovery on event streams allows us to gain insights in the underlying business process in a live fashion.
-It furthermore allows us to deal with situations where: 1.) event logs are too large to fit main memory, 2.) there is no time to access event data continuously, i.e. real-time constraints and 3.) recent behaviour is more important, i.e. concept drift.
+Applying process discovery on event streams allows us to gain insights into the underlying business process in a live fashion.
+It furthermore allows us to deal with situations where (1) event logs are too large to fit main memory, (2) there is no time to access event data continuously, i.e. real-time constraints and (3) recent behaviour is more important, i.e. concept drift.
 A large class of existing process discovery algorithms transforms the event log into an abstract representation, i.e. an abstraction of the event log, which is subsequently used to discover a process model.
 To adopt these algorithms in a streaming context, it suffices to approximate the abstract representation based on the event stream.
-Using abstract representations has several advantages: 1.)
-Reusability; We reuse existing techniques by predominantly focusing on learning abstract representations from event streams.
-2.)
-Extensibility; Once we design and implement a method for approximating a certain abstract representation, any (future) algorithm using the same abstract representation is automatically ported to event streams.
-3.)
-Anonymity; In some cases, laws and regulations dictate that we are not allowed to store all event data.
+Using abstract representations has several advantages: (1) reusability: we reuse existing techniques by predominantly focusing on learning abstract representations from event streams.
+(2) Extensibility: once we design and implement a method for approximating a certain abstract representation, any (future) algorithm using the same abstract representation is automatically ported to event streams.
+(3) Anonymity: in some cases, laws and regulations dictate that we are not allowed to store all event data.
 Some abstract representations ignore large parts of the data, effectively storing a summary of the actual event data, and therefore comply to anonymity regulations.

-We present the Stream-Based Abstract Representation (S-BAR) architecture that describes this mechanism in a generic way (Fig. 1).
+We present the stream-based abstract representation (S-BAR) architecture that describes this mechanism in a generic way (Fig. 1).
 An event stream \mathcal{S} represents an (in)finite sequence of events, emitted over time.
-An event is represented by a (c,a)-pair, stating that activity a is executed in context of case c.
-We maintain a data structure ($\mathcal{D}^{\mathcal{T}}$) that represents the past behaviour emitted onto stream \mathcal{S} .
+An event is represented by a (c, a)-pair, stating that activity a is executed in context of case c.
+We maintain a data structure $(\mathcal{D}^{\mathcal{T}})$ that represents the past behaviour emitted onto stream \mathcal{S} .
 Each time a new event arrives the data structure is kept up to date by updating its previous state based on the newly received event $(\delta{\mathcal{D}^{\mathcal{T}}})$.
-From the data structure an algorithm-specific abstract representation $(\mathcal{A}^{\mathbf{T}})$ is deduced $(\lambda{\mathcal{D}^{\mathcal{T}}}^{\mathcal{T}})$.
-After learning the abstract representation, we reuse existing translations borrowed from conventional process discovery algorithms to return a process model $(\gamma^{\mathcal{A}^{\mathbf{T}}})$.
+From the data structure, an algorithm-specific abstract representation $(\mathcal{A}^{\mathbf{T}})$ is deduced $(\lambda{\mathcal{D}^{\mathcal{T}}}^{\mathcal{T}})$.
+After learning the abstract representation, we reuse existing translations borrowed from conventional process discovery algorithms to return a process model $(\gamma^{\mathcal{A}^T})$.

-Figure 1: Schematic overview of the S-BAR architecture.
+Fig. 1 Schematic overview of the S-BAR architecture